neontribe/www/src/data/pages/privacy.md

 # Neontribe Privacy Policy and Cookies

-This policy relates to www.neontribe.co.uk and related sub-domains of neontribe.co.uk (“the Site”) which is owned by Neontribe ltd and related activity.
-Neontribe ltd trading as Neontribe.
+This policy relates to www.neontribe.co.uk and related sub-domains of neontribe.co.uk (“the Site”) which is owned by DXW ltd and related activity.
+DXW ltd trading as Neontribe.
 Registered as a limited company in England & Wales.

-Business registration: 06165574
+Business registration: 09421914

-Registered office: Studio 1.05c Level 1 Department Leeds Dock, The Boulevard, Leeds, England, LS10 1PZ
+Registered office: 131 Coombe Lane, London, England, SW20 0QY

 ## What information is collected?